Herefordshire Militia: Long peace

 Lords lieutenant continued to appoint officers to the disembodied militia.
 John Somers-Cocks, 2nd Earl Somers, of Eastnor Castle, Lord Lieutenant of Herefordshire and former MP for Hereford, was himself commissioned as colonel of the Herefordshire Militia on 16 January 1836.
 His lieutenant-colonel, commissioned a month later, was J.C.
 Scudamore.
-A number of new officers were commissioned in 1846: Sir John Walsham, 1st Baronet, became the major, while Sir Velters Cornewall, 4th Baronet, grandson of the former colonel, and a younger John Berington were among the captains.
+In 1845–46 there was an effort to replace elderly members of the permanent staff and to appoint a few younger officers from the county gentry, though they had no duties to perform.
+A number of new officers were commissioned to the Herefords in 1846: Sir John Walsham, 1st Baronet, became the major, while Sir Velters Cornewall, 4th Baronet, grandson of the former colonel, and a younger John Berington were among the captains.
 As late as 1850 three of the officers were still listed as half-pay lieutenants of the 3rd Provisional Battalion.

 1852 reforms

 The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a renewed period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 The Militia was transferred from the Home Office to the War Office (WO).
 Under the Act, militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: